jamestmartin/walk-through-plt/outline.md

   * list/monad/sql/whatever comprehensions
   * do/applicative do/fix do/proc syntax
   * rebindable syntax
+    * is rebindable syntax just a matter of unhygienic macros?
   * syntax for literals (e.g. list syntax, pair syntax, tuple sections), record puns

 Maybe even get into meta-explanation stuff like the monad tutorial fallacy?